 In her spare time, Dr. Drescher enjoys all things music related, hiking, skiing and horseback riding.

 Lee Frantz, Au.
 D. received her Master of Arts from the University of Northern Colorado in 1978.
 She has worked in a variety of audiologic settings since that time.

 Initially, her time was spent in the public schools in Iowa and Wyoming.
 From there she moved on to work at the University of Utah and with a local ENT.
 In 1983, she came to Missoula as the audiologist at Community Medical Center and then owned her own hearing and speech business for 17 years.

-She joined Rocky Mountain Hearing and Balance in 2008.
+She joined The Hearing Center and ENT team in 2008.
 Currently, she is serving on the Montana Hearing Aid Licensure Board and is a member of the American Academy of Audiology.

 Kasey Brickey, Au.D.

 Kasey Brickey, Au.D. graduated from Portland State University with a Bachelor of Science in Speech and Hearing Sciences.
 She went on to continue her education at Pacific University of Oregon where she graduated with her Doctorate of Audiology.
-Following completion of her degree, she relocated to Montana to join the Rocky Mountain Hearing Center and ENT team.
+Following completion of her degree, she relocated to Montana to join The Hearing Center and ENT team.

 She specializes in the evaluation and treatment of hearing loss including hearing amplification, cochlear implants, bone anchored hearing devices, and tinnitus sound therapies as well as evaluation of vestibular disorders.
 She is a proud member of the Montana Audiology Guild, the Montana Speech Language and Hearing Association, the American Academy of Audiology, and the American Cochlear Implant Alliance.